Nash-79/KG-MMML/kg-mmml/archive/docs/WEEK9_COMPLETION.md

 ## Executive Summary

-Week 9 focused on validating the text+concept hypothesis, analyzing consistency penalty trade-offs, and verifying SRS metric stability. **Critical discovery**: The original "joint" model from Week 7-8 was trained WITHOUT concept features, leading to a comprehensive re-evaluation of the architecture.
+Week 9 focused on validating the text+concept hypothesis, analysing consistency penalty trade-offs, and verifying SRS metric stability. **Critical discovery**: The original "joint" model from Week 7-8 was trained WITHOUT concept features, leading to a comprehensive re-evaluation of the architecture.

 ### Key Outcomes
 1. **Baseline validation completed** (with important caveats)